Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

 Quickstart & Setup
 ==================

-**Giskard Open Source is a Python library for LLM testing and evaluation.** It provides a foundation for developers to generate AI security and business test.
+**Giskard Open Source is a Python library for LLM testing and evaluation.** It provides a solid foundation for developers to generate AI security and business test.
 You can check our :doc:`/start/comparison` to learn how it differs from our enterprise offering.
 It is available on `GitHub <https://github.com/Giskard-AI/giskard>`_ and formed the basis for our course on Red Teaming LLM Applications on `Deeplearning.AI <https://www.deeplearning.ai/short-courses/red-teaming-llm-applications/>`_.

 We support two main use cases: